Giant willow aphid

 Last updated

-Large, black or dark grey aphids (up to 0.3 inch) appear on willow stems and branches in clusters during late spring and summer throughout Western Washington lowlands.
+Large, black or dark grey aphids (up to 0.3 inch) appear on willow stems and branches in clusters during late spring and summer in lowland areas.
 Affected plants secrete copious honeydew that coats leaves, branches, and underlying structures; this sticky residue attracts ants and supports sooty mold growth.
 The aphids congregate openly on stems rather than hiding in curled leaves.
 Willow species are particularly susceptible.

 Maintain willow trees in vigorous growth with appropriate watering during dry periods.
 Monitor for colonies and encourage natural predation by avoiding insecticides.
 A strong water spray can dislodge colonies.
 For landscape willows where honeydew is problematic, apply neem oil or insecticidal soap, repeating every 7 to 10 days.
 Horticultural oil in late fall targets overwintering populations.